ymuichiro/quick_learning_symbol_en/05_mosaic.md

 #### Duration

-If specified 0, it can be used indefinitely.
+If specified as 0, it cannot be subdivided into smaller units.
-If a mosaic expiry date is set, the data will not disappear after the expiry date, but will remain as data.
+If a mosaic expiry date is set, the data will not disappear after the expiry date.
-Please note that you can own up to 1,000 per account.
+Please note that you can own up to 1,000 mosaics per account.

 Next, change the quantity.